the-engine-room/library/_books/fr/rainforest-tech-mobile-phones.md

   - en
 ---

-## Mobile Phone Applications
+## Applications mobiles

-> ### Possible objectives
+> ### Objectifs potentiels
-> * Collecting evidence of deforestation or forest degradation
+> * Recueillir des preuves de déforestation ou de dégradation forestière
-> * Capturing evidence of wrongdoing towards individuals or communities
+> * Consigner des malversations à l’encontre d’individus ou de communautés
-> * Recording and monitoring the environmental value of land or forest areas
+> * Documenter et faire le suivi de la valeur environnementale de territoires ou de forêts
-> * Providing concrete evidence to governments to encourage them to recognise indigenous lands
+> * Fournir des témoignages concrets pour inciter les gouvernements à reconnaître les terres autochtones.

 This introduction to mobile phone applications is part of a [Primer for using technology to monitor and share information on rainforest issues, land rights and indigenous rights](/rainforest-tech).
 It is designed as a starting point for organisations and activists interested in adding technology to improve their advocacy work, and is the product of a partnership between [Rainforest Foundation Norway](http://www.regnskog.no/en/) and [The Engine Room](https://theengineroom.org).